matteosordello/academic_website/content/publication/Robust Learning Rate Selection for Stochastic Optimization Using Splitting Diagnostic/index.md

 publication: ""
 publication_short: ""

-abstract: "This paper proposes a new procedure, which we term SplitSGD, for stochastic optimization with a dynamic learning rate selection rule.
-This procedure appropriately decreases the learning rate for better adaptation to the local geometry of the objective whenever a stationary phase is detected.
-The detection is performed by splitting the single thread into two and use the coherence of the two threads as a measure of stationarity.
-This learning rate selection is provably valid, robust, easy-to-implement, and essentially does not incur additional computational costs.
-Finally, we demonstrate the robustness and satisfactory convergence performance of SplitSGD in extensive experiments.
-Notably, this simple procedure matches the performance of some widely used stochastic methods in their best settings.
+abstract: "This paper proposes SplitSGD, a new stochastic optimization algorithm with a dynamic learning rate selection rule.
+This procedure decreases the learning rate for better adaptation to the local geometry of the objective function whenever a stationary phase is detected, that is, the iterates are likely to bounce around a vicinity of a local minimum.
+The detection is performed by splitting the single thread into two and using the inner products of the gradients from the two threads as a measure of stationarity.
+This learning rate selection is provably valid, robust to initial parameters, easy-to-implement, and essentially does not incur additional computational cost.
+Finally, we illustrate the robust convergence properties of SplitSGD through extensive experiments.
 "

 # Summary.
 An optional shortened abstract.